FCamarena/FCamarena.github.io/_posts/2019-10-3-introduction-to-action-recognition.md

 image: /img/ComputerVision.png
 ---

-When I was a child I dreamed about a world where machines adquire "super-powers" (See image 1.0).
+When I was a child I dreamed about a world where machines adquire "super-powers".
-Today, I'm working hard to make that dream a reality... but how?
+Today, I'm working hard to make that dream a reality, but how?

 ![super machine](/img/ComputerVision.png){:class="img-responsive"}
 Maybe, you have heard about Artificial Intelligence (AI), but what about Computer Vision?.
 That sound a very creepy thing but its only aims is to give a computer eyes.

 Computer Vision has a lot of application.
-Nevertheless, in this post, I'll only focus on Action Recognition, which in simple words is to determinme what a subject is doing in a given video.
+Nevertheless, in this post, I'll only focus on Action Recognition, which in simple words is to determine what a subject is doing in a given video.
 Yes, like Big brother (See image 2.0)

 --- A crazy ilustration about computer vision ----